 The Czech Torah scroll at Temple Beth Israel in Pomona holds a place of reverence in the congregation’s hearts.
-In 1983, five b’nai mitzvah families, the Ambroses, Joneses, Lawrences, Selznicks and Shaletts, banded together to sponsor its adoption through the Memorial Scrolls Trust, run by Westminster Synagogue in London in partnership with the Jewish Museum of Prague.
+In 1983, five b’nai mitzvah families, the Ambroses, Joneses, Lawrences, Selznicks and Shaletts, banded together to sponsor its adoption through the Memorial Scrolls Trust, which was set up by Westminster Synagogue in London as an independent organization to care for a large collection of Holocaust Torahs rescued from Prague.

 Sharon Lawrence, the mother of one of the b’nai mitzvah, recalls, “I had been to another synagogue that had a Holocaust scroll and I went to our rabbi at the time, Earl Kaplan, and said wouldn’t it be great if we had one for TBI.
 My ex-husband and I had been in England and heard about Westminster Synagogue’s program.
 So we went to London and either we picked out a scroll or they picked one for us, and they sent it to LA by boat.”

 The Memorial Scrolls Trust’s letter of transfer dates this scroll to the mid-19th century, and identifies it as one of three from the Tábor Synagogue, but it’s not clear whether it was from Tábor or was brought there on the way to Prague.
 Like many other rescued scrolls, TBI’s Czech Torah was quite fragile and deemed pasul, too damaged to restore to kosher status for reading.

 “There was discussion as to how we should welcome it into the congregation,” says Cantor Paul Buch.
 “Should we put it in a display case, should we mount it on the wall?
 Rabbi Kaplan’s point of view was that it needed to be in the Aron Kodesh (the ark) because even though it may not be kosher, it had an equal or greater holiness and therefore needed the honored position.“